UBC-MDS/obesity-explorer/team-contract.md

 | 3     | Dustin    |
 | 4     | Raf       |

-# Expectations
+## Expectations

 The team will treat one another with respect and be open to other people's opinions and feedback.
-Each team member is expected to communicate in advance if there are any issues or concerns with their assigned tasks prior to the deadline.
+Additionally, each team member is expected to communicate in advance if there are any issues or concerns with their assigned tasks prior to the deadline.
 It is much better to share less polished work earlier than to wait later.
 The team will do their best to produce the highest quality work possible within the time limit.

+## Dealing With Conflict

+Any conflict will be dealt with through open and honest communication.
+A democracy style conflict management system will be used to make major decisions for this project.
+Constructive critcism with alternatives may be provided to any team member.
+If there are serious concerns, the issue may be escalated to the teaching staff.